 Here, a breakdown of the messages various colors can send during an interview so you can land the job that you deserve.

 Blue was the most recommended color by hiring professionals surveyed by CareerBuilder, with 23 percent responding they actually preferred the hue.
 Shades of blue send the message that you’re credible and trustworthy according to experts.
-Lisa Johnson Mandell of AOL Jobs writes: “Studies show that navy blue is the best color for a suit to wear to a job interview, because it inspires confidence.
-You are more likely to get the job when you wear navy blue to an interview than any other color.”
+Lisa Johnson Mandell of AOL Jobs writes: “Studies show that navy blue is the best color for a suit to wear to a job interview because it inspires confidence.”
 Be wary, though, of choosing navy for more creative job interviews, where you could come off looking too conservative.

 Brown doesn’t have negative connotations—you’ll send the message of being comforting and reliable—but it can also convey the image that you are simple and old-fashioned, qualities that aren’t exactly positive in job interviews when you want to convey the message of being forward-thinking and modern.
 So you don’t run the risk of coming off as staid, just avoid brown altogether.